Thursday, March 24, 2022

 It is often thought that in the winter months more people are depressed.
-It would seem likely that dreary weather would have a correlation with spikes in depression.
+It would seem likely that dreary weather would correlate with spikes in depression.
 However, contrary to this common myth it is thought that depression is no more present than at any other time of the year.
 Although it is thought that cases of depression do not increase during winter, some people may suffer from Seasonal Affective Disorder (SAD) which can cause similar features to depression, such as insomnia and low concentration.
 SAD will only occur during the winter months.

 It’s cold, grey and dull outside, so you won’t need sunscreen, will you?
 Wrong.
 UV rays are present throughout the year.
-Although we can’t see the sunshine the Earth’s surface is in fact closer to the sun during the winter months.
-So, even in winter months you should make sure to apply sunscreen to exposed skin.
+Although we can’t see the sunshine the Earth’s surface is closer to the sun during the winter months.
+So, even in the winter months, you should make sure to apply sunscreen to exposed skin.

 It is a common thought that in the winter allergy sufferers are not affected.
-If you suffer from pollen allergies they will be better in the winter, however if you are sensitive to common indoor allergens, such as dust and pet hair you allergies may become worse during the winter season.
+If you suffer from pollen allergies they will be better in the winter, however, if you are sensitive to common indoor allergens, such as dust and pet hair your allergies may become worse during the winter season.

-One of the most common winter worries, the statement that we lose most of our body heat from our head is largely a myth.
+One of the most common winter worries, the statement that we lose most of our body heat from our heads is largely a myth.
 Although we lose heat from any body part that is exposed to the elements and not covered with clothing, such as a hat, leaving your head uncovered is not a major health risk.